Fall-2021-Stat-340/FinalProject/ProgressReport2.md

 Our second challenge was deciding how many cluster centers to use for k-means.
 We arbitrarily picked 3, but realize that there is a more systematic/algorithmic way of doing this.
 We are currently trying to use hierarchical clustering so we can more easily identify the most natural number of clusters that exist in our data.

 ## Next Steps
-> A summary of your next steps (e.g., your goals for the remainder of November, other methods/models you want to try, etc.).

 These are the goals we would like to achieve by the listed dates in December.

 - 12/10: Finish implementing, evaluating, and interpreting the results of our model (interaction terms, regularization, cross-valudidation), allowing us to test hypothesis 1.
 To answer hypothesis 2, we will filter our correlation matrix on our chosen indicators.
 Lastly, we will perform clustering for each year, instead of a summary of all years.
 We will aim to create clustering graphics to answer hypothesis 3.